2019 United Kingdom general election in Scotland

+On 12 December 2019, the 2019 United Kingdom general election was held in Scotland, to elect all 650 members of the House of Commons, including the 59 Scottish seats.

-The 2019 United Kingdom general election was held on Thursday 12 December 2019, two and a half years after the previous general election in June 2017.
+It was held two and a half years after the previous general election in June 2017.
 The Scottish National Party (SNP) received the most votes (45%, up 8.1% from the previous election) and won 48 (Note: Includes Neale Hanvey, who was suspended from the party at the time of his election and thus took his seat as an independent.) out of 59 seats—a gain of 13 over those won in 2017, and 81% of the Scottish seats in the House of Commons.

 SNP gains came at the expense of both Labour and the Conservatives.
 The Tories remained the largest unionist party in Scotland even though they lost more than half of their Scottish seats, winning six compared to thirteen in 2017.
 Labour was reduced to only one seat, down from seven.
 The Liberal Democrats won four Scottish seats for no net change, although party leader Jo Swinson (herself the only major party leader to stand for election in Scotland) was unseated in her bid for re-election by her SNP challenger.

 Labour's vote share was its lowest at a Westminster election in Scotland since December 1910.